Yok0-99/SR-P-Lite-Plus/README.md

 4. Controller now should flash itself
 5. Check if it is visible in joy.cpl or on https://hardwaretester.com/gamepad (In joy.cpl it should be visible as "RP2040 Zero", on Hardwaretester as "SR-P Lite+")
 ### Note:
-You can flas it via INO file, but it won't have changed name in HID
+You can flash it via Arduino with .ino file, but it won't have changed name in HID

 # Calibration instructions
 1. Run SR-P Lite+ app